Saving energy at home

 Our homes use energy all day, every day.
 In the kitchen, our refrigerator, dishwasher, oven and more use electricity.
 Lights, cell phones and laptops need power too.

-In the basement, electricity or natural gas power the furnace, water heater, washer and dryer.
+Electricity or natural gas power the furnace, water heater, washer and dryer.
 Outside, our lighting, lawn mower and even a pool heater require energy to run.

 Energy is there when we need it.
 The flip of a switch or the click of a remote is all it takes to get what we need.
 What about conserving our energy use?
 Wondering why we should care?
 Why do we need to save energy?